uploadcare/pyuploadcare/docs/core_api.rst

 ``phrase`` to rank by, so its order is undefined — always give such a request an explicit ``sort``.

+Search indexing is asynchronous, so a file is not findable the instant it is uploaded — expect a delay on the order of seconds.
+Do not search for a file you have just uploaded without retrying.

 ``search_files`` returns a single page.
 Its ``limit`` is the page size, 1 to 100, and the server defaults to 20; ``offset + limit`` must not exceed 1000.
 Search cannot reach past the first 1000 results, so narrow the query instead of paging deeper.